 Contact Our Law Firm

-If you have questions and wish to schedule a consultation with one of our attorneys, contact our law firm by phone at (619) 577-4900 or by completing our online contact form.
+If you have questions and wish to schedule a free consultation with one of our attorneys, contact our law firm by phone at (619) 577-4900 or by completing our online contact form.

 Law & Mediation Firm of Klueck & Hoppes, APC have their primary law office in La Mesa, California, near San Diego State University.
 We also have a satellite office in La Jolla available by appointment only.